 The 4×4 system is nice and straight forward.
 You get holes that are 4cm apart in rows that are 4cm apart.
 You often get 3 rows for each biding so you can set the binding 4cm forward or back from the prescribed central position.
 This works with the standard 4×4 binding disks.
 There’s nothing wrong with this system, you use 4 bolts per binding and the board mounting points determine your option as to where you position your bindings.

 This is where you have holes that are still 4cm apart width-wise but in rows that are just 2cm apart up and down the board.
 You might have 6 rows of these per binding and compared to the 4×4 system it simply gives you extra holes and extra choice over where you fasten the binding.
-These also work just find with standard binding disks, you still fasten 4 bolts through the disk in a 4×4 configuration, it just gives you more options to position your bindings on the board.
-For example with all-mountain boards you might want to set up your mounting potion for the piste and park and then move it back down the board for some off piste powder.
+These also work just fine with standard binding disks, you still fasten 4 bolts through the disk in a 4×4 configuration, it just gives you more options to position your bindings on the board.
+For example with all-mountain boards you might want to set up your mounting position for the piste and park and then move it back down the board for some off piste powder.

 Burton 3-Hole 3D System